 You can also consider building one yourself.
 While it takes a considerable amount of time to complete, the result will be incredibly rewarding.
 What’s more, you can build one even with a smaller budget.
 Note that you’ll need common power tools including a circular saw, drill, and a nail gun.

 And lastly, a low-tech solution: When I was living in DC in college, my bed sat high enough to allow for tons of storage underneath.
 Adding bed risers is a quick way to accomplish this effect.

 Repaint Your Bedroom

-Paint is one of the quickest and least expensive ways to completely change the look and feel of any room.
+According to an exterior painter, paint is one of the quickest and least expensive ways to completely change the look and feel of any room.
 If you’re like most people, you probably started painting in the living room and other common spaces.
 Consider how a fresh color could update your bedroom too.
 With an amazing color palette, you can transform even the most boring room into a beautiful one.
 An ill-advised color, on the other hand, can make your bedroom look feel even more unappealing.
 To choose a great color palette, you can: